theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/xtract-is-for-azure/introduction.md

 ![XISforAzure_Architecture](../assets/images/xis/for-azure/Xtract_IS_for_Azure.png){:class="img-responsive"}

+### Prerequisites

+The SAP system needs to be accessible from the Azure-SSIS IR, e.g., through a VPN tunnel or a self-hosted Integration Runtime.

+For information on system requirements, see [Requirements](requirements.md).

 ### Software Architecture

 With Azure-SSIS IR, SSIS packages are developed on a local Xtract IS (on-prem) Visual Studio/SSDT environment.